20 min read

 On his return, Thomas tells the king that his palace is “waiting for him in the kingdom of heaven.”[25]
 Unsurprisingly, King Gundaphar, wild with rage, proclaims Thomas an enemy of the state and orders his execution.
 However, on the eve of the execution, Gundaphar’s brother Gad dies.
 On entering heaven, Gad is overcome by the magnificence of the royal palace that St Thomas had constructed for the King there and seeks a boon from god to return to life to recount the vision to his brother.
 When King Gundaphar sees his brother and hears his account, he dissolves the execution and converts to Christianity along with his entire court.

-The Acts continues with various adventures had by Thomas as he gallivants across the Indian subcontinent; however, the text explicitly details the ending of his life as a preacher travelling around Mylapore/Maliapur (Modern-day Madras/Chennai) in Southern India.
-The narrative states that, having gained a large following and converted numerous prominent women within the court of King Misdaeus/Misdai, Thomas loses favour with the high-standing courtiers (whose wives now declare celibacy!) in the court.[26]
+The Acts continues with various adventures had by Thomas as he gallivants across the Indian subcontinent; however, the text explicitly details the ending of his life as a preacher traveling around Mylapore/Maliapur (Modern-day Madras/Chennai) in Southern India.
+The narrative states that, having gained a large following and converted numerous prominent women within the court of King Misdaeus/Misdai, Thomas loses favor with the high-standing courtiers (whose wives now declare celibacy!) in the court.[26]

 Consequently, the King orders four soldiers and an officer to murder him on a nearby mountain.
 The Acts conclude by stating that his body is buried on Thomas Mount; however, his remains are said to have been taken to Edessa at the beginning of the 4th century AD.[27]